Generator Repair & Installation

 When your electrical power is compromised, a generator can provide temporary power until your services are restored.
-Black Diamond Plumbing & Mechanical can help you select and install a backup generator that will meet your demands to ensure you are always prepared for any power outage.
+Black Diamond Plumbing & Mechanical can help you select and install a backup generator that will meet your demands to ensure you’re always prepared for any power outage.

 How Generators Work

 When your power goes out, a generator will take over to provide power for a period of time.
-Generators use fuel to generate power and deliver that power to the circuit breaker of your home.
+Generators use fuel to generate power and deliver that power to your home’s circuit breaker.
 Some generators start automatically, while others need a manual start-up.
 Not only is your power supply compromised during an outage, but your home’s water supply can be impaired with an outage as well.